Canolfan Tryweryn: The River Tryweryn

 The whitewater rapids have been modified by placing boulders in strategic points along the course of the river to create eddys, drops and play spots.

 Access to the centre requires payment for both commercial and non-commercial users.

 The river is generally split into three sections: Top Site, Centre Section and the Lower Tryweryn.

-Top Site
+The Top Site

-This constitutes the section of river leading from the stilling basin below the Llyn Celyn dam down to where the fish trap was located.
+The Top Site (often called the Upper Upper Tryweryn) is the section of river leading from the stilling basin below the Llyn Celyn dam down to where the fish trap was located.
 The fish-trap – known as the chipper because it resembles a chip-slicer – was removed in November 2019.

 This section is a nice Grade II to Grade III, with a good play-hole (the "Top-Hole") and a playful weir.
 The section is often used for safety and rescue courses, as well as kayaking freestyle competitions.
 Officially there is no raft or canoe access to this top section.

 The Centre Section

-This section (commonly known as the "Upper Tryweryn") is the main part of the Tryweryn, it runs for approximately 1.25 mi from the chipper down to the Tyn Cornel camping site, and is a good Grade III.
-It contains most of the main features of the river (in order of occurrence):
+This section (commonly known as the Upper Tryweryn) is the main part of the Tryweryn, it runs for approximately 1.25 mi from the site of the chipper down to the Tyn Cornel camping site, and is a good Grade III.
+It contains most of the main white-water features of the river: